storyprotocol/protocol-core-v1/UPGRADES.md

 Upgrading is a multi step process, we need to schedule first, then execute.
 Having an intermediary file helps the auditability of the process.

-Remember to use CREATE3 for proxies
+Remember to use CREATE3 for new proxy contracts

 Example: